-Referendum anniversary demands we work harder for First Nations justice
+Referendum anniversary: we must work harder for First Nations justice

 A year ago the Australian electorate rejected an opportunity to advance reconciliation and reset relationships between the Australian state and First Nations peoples.